 6. Ego or vanity

 Vanity or ego-motivated attackers search for fame or infamy by cyber attacks.
-In a political or social cause, they try to legitimize their obsession but actually only want to see their name in the light.
-They normally use vulnerability scanning tools to identify easily attackable hosts.
+In a political or social cause, they try to legitimize their obsession but only want to see their name in the light.
+They usually use vulnerability scanning tools to identify easily attackable hosts.
 For no specific reason are their victims chosen, but they are just goals of opportunity.
-These attackers want their own name to be promoted.
+These attackers want their name to be promoted.

 Many recent cyber incidents recall the risks associated with disgruntled or disappearing employees, who may be tempted to steal valuable information.
 In June 2018, Tesla disclosed that an unhappy employee has hacked his computer systems and stolen the secrets of the company, passing them on to others.
 Separately, a former programmer from NSCO was detected selling code he was supposed to steal from his former employer, while an ex-employee from Apple is accused of downloading and taking sensitive contents of their autonomous technology.
 Every scenario is harmful to the target in one way or other.